 Here are some ways to help cope with symptoms of the baby blues:

-Post-Partum Depression may not show up right away, in fact, symptoms of Post-Partum Depression can show up anytime within the first year following child birth and can have a much more severe impact on your ability to function than the baby blues.
+Post-Partum Depression may not show up right away and may not be noticeable until well into the first year of motherhood.
+This can have a severe impact on your ability to function and go about your regular life.

 This type of depression can cause extreme sadness, lack of energy, trouble concentrating, feelings of worthlessness, suicidal thoughts, thoughts of harming others, and guilt.
 You may have panic attacks, often feel overwhelmed and worry constantly.

 You may have trouble taking care of yourself or others at times, and medical assistance should be sough out.

 If any of the following symptoms last more than two weeks, contact your doctor immediately.

 Treatment for Depression and Hormonal Imbalance